classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 Seeing error messages (literally nonexistent for most apps they use) is intimidating, but they are inevitable obstacles in the user's early learning experience.
 A text interface for program creation allows people a lot of freedom to be creative and to mess up!

 Users need to scale the barriers of fixing errors in order to realize how easy GuidedTrack is to learn.
 A point where many users experience self-efficacy is when they realize that they can read code and predict what will happen when it’s previewed.
-They also experience self-efficacy when they realize they can make a program easily with the toolbar.
+They also experience self-efficacy when they realize they can make a program easily with the [[GuidedTrack Toolbar]].
 They feel even more competent when they realize that they can simply write what they were using the toolbar for before and predict what will happen when it’s previewed.

 ### Tighten feedback loops to build appropriate mental models